Pengchengzhi/Yolov3_Own-dataset/README.md

 * Put folder `labels` and folder `pictures` under the same directory.

 **2. Change some relevant files and codes**
-* Copy `voc.names` , rename to `animal.names`, and change it to my class names, one class name per line.
+* Copy `voc.names` , rename to `animal.names`, and change the class names, one class name per line.
 ```
 bird
 car